lwerdna/workbench/binja-faq/README.md

 CoreVersionInfo(major=3, minor=1, build=3729, channel='dev')
 ```

 The build field holds the **universal build number**, which increments every time a new build is released, and is independent of the other version numbers, the update channel (dev, stable, etc.) and the license type (personal, commercial).
 So version 3.1.3469 is the 3469'th build our build machines have ever built and made available for customers.
-And build 3469 is at the same commit for demo, personal, and commercial.
+And build 3469 is at the same commit (the **build id**, see below) for demo, personal, and commercial.

 If BinaryNinja is built from source on a developer machine, it has no build number and the channel is set to "Local":